Immortality-IMT/freqtrade-for-stocks-and-forex/README.md

 ```

 The discrepancy between a crypto backtest and a stock and forex backtest is decimal places.
 Crypto uses 8 decimal places, while stocks and forex round to 2 decimal places.
+Both exchanges limit trade history data to paid subscriptions, a general history data server for both stocks and forex is essential to supplement the limitation.

 # ![freqtrade](https://raw.githubusercontent.com/freqtrade/freqtrade/develop/docs/assets/freqtrade_poweredby.svg)